clojure-land/fork/README.md

 `:initial-touched` to pre-populate the inputs and set them as touched.

 `:on-submit` lets you write your own submit logic.
 It gives you a map with `:state :path :values :dirty` keys.

-`:on-submit-server-message` returns a string message coming from the server response body.

 `:component-did-mount` to perform any logic after the component is mounted.
 It takes a function and provides one argument that consists of a map of handlers: `set-touched, set-untouched, set-values, disable, enable, disabled?, handle-change, handle-blur, send-server-request`